Hack and slash: Role-playing games

-The term "hack and slash" itself has roots in "pen and paper" RPGs such as Dungeons & Dragons, denoting campaigns of violence with no other plot elements or significant goal.
+The term "hack and slash" itself has roots in "pen and paper" role-playing games such as Dungeons & Dragons (D&D), denoting campaigns of violence with no other plot elements or significant goal.
 The term itself dates at least as far back as 1980, as shown in a Dragon article by Jean Wells and Kim Mohan which includes the following statement: "There is great potential for more than hacking and slashing in D&D or AD&D; there is the possibility of intrigue, mystery and romance involving both sexes, to the benefit of all characters in a campaign."

 Hack and slash made the transition from the tabletop to role-playing video games, usually starting in D&D-like worlds.
 This form of gameplay influenced a wide range of action role-playing games, including games such as Xanadu and Diablo.
+Meanwhile, RPG games under the Soulslike theme have originally been referred to as hack and slash RPG games, especially with the release of Bloodborne in 2015 with its similar stylish combat mechanics.